rizkilaks/FoodClaimsProcess/foodclaimsprocess.md

+## Introduction
+Vivendo is a fast food chain in Brazil with over 200 outlets.
+As with many fast food establishments, customers make claims against the company.
+For example, they blame
+Vivendo for suspected food poisoning.
+The legal team, who processes these claims, is currently split across four locations.
+The new head of the legal department wants to see if there are differences in the time it takes to close claims across the locations.

 ## Data Validation

 The original data consists of 98 rows and 8 columns.
 The first thing i did was to make sure that each column has the correct data type assigned to them.
 In the process of doing that, there were a couple of rows that need to be cleaned, so i did some data cleaning by using functions like SUBSTRING, TO_NUMBER and COALESCE, then continue assigning data types to each one of them.
 When i was exploring the data, i found that there was a negative value in claim_amount, so i fixed it.
 Later, i found that there were 7 rows with a value of 0 in the individuals_on_claim column, since there is no detail regarding this column, i assumed it is a false claim and did not include it in the visualization.